emotion-analysis-project/emotion-annotation-aggretaion/README.md

 | 3         | The movie was boring. | surprise  | 0           | 0           | 0           | 0             |
 | 3         | The movie was boring. | disgust   | 1           | 0           | 1           | 1             |
 | 3         | The movie was boring. | neutral   | 0           | 0           | 0           | 0             |

+In this format, each row represents a combination of a text sample and an emotion category.
+The votes from each annotator are provided, and the majority_vote column indicates the final label based on the majority vote across the three annotators.
+The majority_vote column is the ground truth label for our dataset.